adfolks/scripts/README.md

 #### Backup all repositories
 `./github_migrator --backup`

-Note: Do not run 'download' more than once to avoid duplicates.
+Note: Do not run 'backup' more than once to avoid duplicates.

 #### Check status of backups
 `./github_migrator --status`